Perry Barr Stadium

-Perry Barr Stadium (also known as Perry Barr Greyhound Stadium and previously as Alexander Sports Ground(s)) is a greyhound racing and motorcycle speedway stadium on Aldridge Road in Perry Barr, Birmingham, England.
-The track is operated by the Arena Racing Company (ARC), who lease it from owners the National Asset Management Agency.
-Racing takes place every Saturday evening, in addition to their four ARC fixtures.
+Perry Barr Stadium (also known as Perry Barr Greyhound Stadium and previously as Alexander Sports Ground(s)) was a greyhound racing and motorcycle speedway stadium on Aldridge Road in Perry Barr, Birmingham, England.
+It is not to be confused with the Birchfield Ladbroke Stadium that is known as the old Perry Barr Stadium which closed in 1984.
+The track was operated by various greyhound companies, the last being the Arena Racing Company (ARC), who leased it from owners the National Asset Management Agency.
+Racing took place every Saturday evening, in addition to their afternoon fixtures.

 Opened in 1929, it was built for Birchfield Harriers, who left in 1977.
-It is now used for greyhound racing and speedway.
-It is not to be confused with the Birchfield Ladbroke Stadium that is also known as the old Perry Barr Stadium which closed in 1984.
+It was then used for greyhound racing and speedway.

+In 2025, the greyhound racing and speedway ceased as the lease expiry approached, with the entire greyhound racing operation being transferred to the new Dunstall Park Greyhound Stadium but the speedway being left without a home.
+In October 2025, the stadium was demolished.

 Location

-The stadium is opposite the former Birmingham City University main campus and close to (and served by) Perry Barr railway station.
-It sits in the fork of the A34 Walsall Road (to its West) and the A453 Aldridge Road.
-The River Tame flows northwards between the stadium and the A34.
+The stadium was opposite the former Birmingham City University main campus and close to (and served by) Perry Barr railway station.
+It sat in the fork of the A34 Walsall Road (to its West) and the A453 Aldridge Road.
+The River Tame flows northwards between the site and the A34.

 Birchfield Harriers

 The stadium was originally constructed for an athletics club, Birchfield Harriers who held its opening ceremony on 27 July 1929, having purchased the land on 11 November 1926.
-The façade still carries their badge, a running stag, rendered in Art Deco style bas relief, carved in 1929 and attributed to William Bloye.
+The façade carried their badge, a running stag, rendered in Art Deco style bas relief, carved in 1929 and attributed to William Bloye.
 The site was formerly a rubbish tip, chiefly for fly ash from a local power station.

 Birchfield Cycling Club used the venue for cycle races, and, from the mid-1930s, the cycle track outside the running lanes was used by the Sunbac Speedway Club for dirt-track racing (speedway).
 In the 1930s and 40s, Aston Villa Football Club's second and third teams trained at the stadium.